chalk-ai/examples/13_airflow/README.md

 ## Setup

-To run a chalk resolver in airflow, you'll need to add `CHALK_CLIENT_ID` and `CHALK_CLIENT_SECRET` environment variables to airflow.
+To run a Chalk resolver in airflow, you'll need to add `CHALK_CLIENT_ID` and `CHALK_CLIENT_SECRET` environment variables to airflow.

-If you want to create a specific access token for airflow, this can be done in the settings -> Access Tokens page of the chalk dashboard:
+If you want to create a specific access token for airflow, this can be done in the settings -> Access Tokens page of the Chalk dashboard:
 ![access_token](./airflow.png)

 With this done, you'll be able to create a ChalkClient instance in an  airflow task and trigger